AfterShip/tracking-sdk-go/README.md

 # AfterShip Tracking API library for Go

-This library allows you to quickly and easily use the AfterShip Tracking API via Node.js.
+This library allows you to quickly and easily use the AfterShip Tracking API via Go.

 For updates to this library, see our GitHub release page.